Blog

 In 2026, one trend is clear: education-based and relationship-driven marketing models consistently outperform transactional lead buying over time.
 Advisors who focus on trust-building environments, such as seminars and webinars, see stronger appointment rates, larger average case sizes, and better long-term retention.

 That does not mean digital ads or purchased leads have no place.
-It means they must be used strategically, not as a shortcut.
+Rather, it means they must be used strategically, not as a shortcut.
 Let’s break down each option.

 In 2026, one trend is clear: education-based and relationship-driven marketing models consistently outperform transactional lead buying.